mikeizbicki/cmc-csci145-math166/README.md

 ## Accommodations for Disabilities

-I've tried to design the course to be as accessible as possible for people with disabilities.
+I've tried to design the course to be as accessible as possible for all students.
-If you need any further accommodations, please ask.
+If you need any further accommodations---even if you don't have an officially recognized disability---please ask.

 I want you to succeed and I'll make every effort to ensure that you can.